NadaAboubakr/landing-Page/README.md

 # My Portfolio

 Welcome to my portfolio website!
-This site showcases my journey, projects, skills, and professional experiences as a data scientist and web developer.
+This site showcases my journey, projects, skills, and professional experiences as a data scientist.

 ## Table of Contents